dipodidae/zsh-plugin-git-user-switch/README.md

 - 🔑 Automatically updates SSH config to use the correct identity file
 - 👤 Switches `gh` CLI authentication to the specified user
+- 🔄 **Auto-switches based on git repository config** (when you `cd` into a directory)
+- ⚙️ Fully configurable user/key mappings
 - ✅ Validates user input and provides helpful error messages
-- 🔄 Creates automatic backups of your SSH config before making changes
+- � Creates automatic backups of your SSH config before making changes
 - 📦 Follows the [Zsh Plugin Standard](https://z-shell.pages.dev/docs/zsh-plugin-standard)

 ## Prerequisites